LGBTQ (term): Sexual and gender minorities

 In academic and professional contexts, sexual and gender minorities (SGM) is sometimes used as an alternative to LGBTQ to include individuals who may not self-identify as LGBTQ (such as men who have sex with men, women who have sex with women, and some intersex people).
 A UK government paper favors SGM because initials like LGBTQ stand for terms that, especially outside the Global North, are "not necessarily inclusive of local understandings and terms used to describe sexual and gender minorities".

 Gender, sexual and romantic minorities (GSRM) includes individuals of a minority romantic orientation such as aromanticism.

 Further umbrella terms

 Other rare umbrella terms are Gender and Sexual Diversities (GSD), MOGII (Marginalized Orientations, Gender Identities, and Intersex) and MOGAI (Marginalized Orientations, Gender Alignments and Intersex).

-SGL (same-gender loving) is sometimes favored among gay male African Americans as a way of distinguishing themselves from what they regard as white-dominated LGBT communities.
+SGL (same-gender loving) is sometimes favored among gay male African Americans as a way of distinguishing themselves from what they regard as white-dominated LGBTQ communities.